Sweden Southern Sweden

 By ferry from Denmark

-If you visit Helsingborg from Denmark, you can take the ForSea ferry across the strait from Helsingør.
+If you are visiting Helsingborg from Denmark, you can take the ForSea ferry across Øresund from Helsingør.

-The boat trip takes 20 minutes and the ferries leave every 15 minutes.
+The crossing takes around 20 minutes, and ferries usually depart every 15 to 20 minutes.

 Check the ferry prices here (both with and without a vehicle).